ewirch/ewirch.github.io/_posts/2014-03-06-diagnose-frame-skips-and-stutter-in-directx.md

 (Note that WPA presents the stack traces the other way round as GPUView.
 The oldest frame is at the top and the youngest frame is at the bottom.
 So upper frames invoked lower frames.)

 Bulls eye!
-So `flux.exe` told the system to set the gamma ramp. [f.lux] is a small back ground tool which adjusts the colour temperature of your screen according to sun rise and sun set times.
-This shows very nicely that one has to consider everything when analysing problems.
+So `flux.exe` told the system to set the gamma ramp. [f.lux] is a small back ground tool which adjusts the color temperature of your screen according to sun rise and sun set times.
+This shows very nicely that one has to consider everything when analyzing problems.
 Even though f.lux consumed no CPU and no GPU time it was responsible for the frame skip.

 *[WPR]: Windows Performance Recorder
 *[WPA]: Windows Performance Analyzer